2024 OFFICIAL RULES

 31. ANGLERS OF THE YEAR (AOY) POINTS AND AWARDS:

 (a) Points will be awarded to anglers based on a 200 point scale.
 200 points for 1st, 199 for 2nd down and so on.
 5 points will be awarded for Big Fish; 2 points will be awarded for 2nd Big Fish.
-Each team member can fish 2 events alone and use those points toward team standings with their partner, as long as your partner is not fishing in the same event, and you fish at least 2 tournaments together.
-You cannot transfer points earned with one partner toward a new partnership unless unforeseen circumstances arise (i.e. death, catastrophic injury or military duty) with the approval of the Tournament Director.
+You must fish a minimum of three (3) events WITH your partner in order to maintain your "team" status and for your points to count towards your team for all five (5) events in each region, as long as your partner is not fishing in the same event.
+You cannot transfer points earned with one partner toward a new partnership unless unforeseen circumstances arise (i.e. death, catastrophic injury or military duty) with the approval of the Event Coordinator.
 We do allow a boater participating with an immediate family member/child, age 16 or under, to swap out for another immediate family member/ child, who is also age 16 or under.
 The team points would remain with the boater.

 (c) Tie breakers for AOY will be determined by most wins.
 If a tie still exists, most second place finishes will be utilized and so on until tie is broken.

-(a) There are two (2) ways to qualify for the 2023 Team Tournament of Champions (TOC), as follows:
+(a) There are two (2) ways to qualify for the 2024 Team Tournament of Champions, as follows:

-1. The top 40% of teams in AOY standings for each region with a minimum of five (5) team events fished, OR
+1. Teams who finish in the top 40% of AOY standings in each region with a minimum of four (4) team events fished in the Team Division, OR

-2. Teams who have fished a minimum of seven (7) team events, regardless of standings.
+2. Teams who have fished a minimum of six (6) team events, regardless of standings.

-(b) The Tournament of Champions is scheduled for Oct.
-7 and 8, 2023 at Clearlake with a mandatory meeting on Oct.
-6th, 2023, at 6:00pm.
-Clearlake is 100% off limits from Sept.
-26-Oct.
-3, 2023, no exceptions.
-If you are renting a boat slip, boats may be launched and IMMEDIATELY docked into the rented slip on Oct.
-3, 2023.
-The official practice days are Oct.
-4, 5, and 6, 2023, and is off limits to fishing from 6:00pm-6:00am on those days.
-The lake is also off limits to fishing outside of official tournament hours on Oct.
-7 and 8, 2023.
+Clearlake is 100% off limits on Sept.
+16 and 17, 2024, no exceptions.
+If you are renting a boat slip, boats may be launched and IMMEDIATELY docked into the rented slip on September 17, 2024.
+The lake is also off limits to fishing outside of official tournament hours on September 20, 21 and 22, 2024.

 (c) TOC entry will cost $300.00 with a $100.00 Option.

-(d) The winning team will be determined by total weight for two days.
+(d) The winning team will be determined by total accumulated weight of all three (3) days.

-(e) TOC Award with either be CASH – OR- a boat.
-Final details are still being worked out and you can rest assure that the decision will be based on what benefits the anglers most.
+(e) TOC Award with either be CASH -OR- a boat.
+Final details are still being worked out and you can rest assured that the decision will be based on what benefits the anglers most.

 2023 PRO/AM SERIES